20goto10/govee-lan-server/README.md

 ````

 4. Once the app is set up, you can trigger the HTTP requests however you like (e.g. from curl, or a browser).
-Supposing it's running at 192.168.1.230, on the default port of 3666, and your device nickname in the device_map is "lightstrip".
+See below for examples.

 5. (optional) A systemd service daemon script is included in the `service` directory.
 It must be updated and copied to the correct location.
 See README in that directory.